29 Oct A Guide on How to Market An Athlete: The Process of Making an Iconic Brand Logo (Part 2 of 6)

 For one, they can make or break the success of a brand.
 Logos will always be the first thing potential customers see in a business — so much so, that their opinion about a brand is said to depend on what a logo looks like.
 Its design should be able to set the right mood and create a good initial impression to ensure leads.

-It must be remembered that a brand is people’s perception towards your sports team or your athlete business.
+It must be remembered that a brand is people’s perception of your sports team or your athlete business.
 Should your brand logo design fail to reflect what your brand hopes to be perceived, it can easily set customers off.

-Successful logos matches company’s values.
+Successful logos match the company’s values.
 People should be able to look at your logo and quickly see the perception your athlete business wants to have.
-But at the same time, it should be unique enough to set you apart from your competitors.
-For instance, it can’t be helped to use symbols that are associated with your industry but great design can help you gain competitive advantage when it comes to visuals.
+It should also be unique enough to set you apart from your competitors.
+Another key point often overlooked is that logos actually play a major role in the crucial step of building brand identity.

-What Your Brand’s Identity Says
+What Your Brand Identity Say About You

 Brand Identity is defined as the visible elements of a brand — such as color, design, and logo — that distinguishes the brand to the consumers’ mind.
-It’s part of the general process of branding athletes, only that it focuses on tangible elements that represents the brand.
+It’s part of the general process of branding athletes, only that it focuses on tangible elements that represent the brand.

 But its scope doesn’t start and end with a logo.
 Brand identity design should cover all the external characteristics of your sports team’s brand such as iconography and imagery.
-For instance, in order for your fans to easily identify your brand, it needs icons and artworks present on its website and other channels.
+For instance, in order for your fans to easily identify your brand, it needs icons and artwork present on its website and other channels.

 How you convey your sports team’s personality to its target audience matters the most.
 If they get the wrong message, you’ll have a hard time maintaining a following.
 Hence, it’s important that you know the key elements of brand identity design!

-Brand identity should be the result of the process — that’s why it’s expected to compliment the core ideas of the entire brand.
+Brand identity should be the result of the process — that’s why it’s expected to complement the core ideas of the entire brand.
 And how do you achieve this?
 By ensuring that all key elements to your visual cues are cohesive with the brand.